Breakout Trading Strategy

 • Short setups require candles to close below SMA10 during confirmation

-The strategy uses close-based confirmation only, wicks do not qualify as acceptance.
+The strategy uses close-based confirmation only.
+Wicks do not qualify as acceptance.

 Buy setup rules